 When you’ve finished an undergraduate degree, you can continue studying for a postgraduate qualification or start to look for a job.

 Construction firms often advertise places on graduate training schemes, which are designed to fast-track new graduates into the world of work by providing mentoring, hands-on training and professional development.
 Many companies will accept graduates from business or management degrees with transferable skills.

 Alternatively, you could look for other roles being advertised in your field.

-The fees for HE courses and degrees varies from country to country, so you should check with your HE provider about any costs.
+The fees for HE courses and degrees vary from country to country, so you should check with your HE provider about any costs.

 There are hundreds of degrees which may help you enter the construction and built environment sector.
 It can be daunting trying to figure out which is the right one for you.